SaurabhShashi/NetflixGPT/README.md

 # Netflix GPT - AI Movie Recommendations

-Netflix GPT is an innovative movie recommendation application that leverages the power of Artificial Intelligence (AI) to provide users with personalized and intelligent movie suggestions.
+Netflix GPT is an innovative movie recommendation application that harnesses the power of Artificial Intelligence (AI) to provide users with personalized and intelligent movie suggestions.
 This project seamlessly integrates with popular technologies, offering a user-friendly and engaging experience for movie enthusiasts.

-**Key Features**
+## Key Features

 **AI-driven Movie Recommendations:** Utilizing advanced AI algorithms, Netflix GPT analyzes user preferences and viewing history to deliver tailored movie recommendations.
 Enhance your movie-watching experience with suggestions that match your tastes.

 **Interactive User Interface:** The application boasts an intuitive and interactive user interface designed for both ease of use and visual appeal.
 Navigate through various sections effortlessly, from the homepage to the browsing and search functionalities.